-Luca Molnar was born in Budapest, Hungary and is a painter, most days.
-She currently lives and works in Jersey City, New Jersey.
+Luca Molnar (b.
+1991, Budapest, Hungary) lives and works in Jersey City, New Jersey.

 I paint fractured space, pitting continents of pattern against one another as a mirror for societal structures.
-Pattern can be representative of individual habits, structural logic, and associative history.
-When taken together, these repeated systems map the relational difference between individuals.
-I am drawn to patterns found in domestic spaces like bathrooms and kitchens, the center of care for the body.
-The domestic has an inescapable duality, with homes as both sites of comfort and battlegrounds of intimate violence.
-As the set for our inner lives, domestic borders are contested and ever-shifting.
+Pattern is representative of individual habituation and relational difference.
+When taken together, these systems become a social map--each pattern an individual with internal logic, lore, and history.
+I am drawn to patterns found in bathrooms and kitchens, the center of care for the body and the often-invisible labor of women.
+The home has an inescapable duality as both a site of comfort and a battleground of intimate violence.
+As the set for our inner lives, domestic borders and power structures are contested, ever-shifting, and laden with history.
 To accurately confront the state of the domestic, I paint these edges where disparate patterns or colors collide.
 The desire to confront carries into text and floor pieces that contextualize and assert a claim to space for the paintings.
-What can be synthesized by sentencing oppositional patterns to live in the same space?
-The many resulting conditions of coexistence pose vital questions for me about the role of sources, the political impacts of fragmentation, and painting beyond the decorative.
+While making my paintings, I consider what can be synthesized by sentencing oppositional patterns to live in the same space.
+The many resulting conditions of coexistence pose vital questions for me about the role of excavated sources, the political impacts of fragmentation, and painting beyond the decorative.